Dimm-ddr/loudlyproud/docs/testing-implementation-prompts.md

 Context: docs/testing-context.md
 Prerequisites: Task 1 completed (config files created)

-⚠️ IMPORTANT: This task runs in an isolated VM.
-Only CREATE FILES.
-Do NOT run pnpm install or pnpm run test:unit.

 Objective: Create test setup files, helper utilities, and unit test files.

 What to do: